Alice Cooper's Success and Achievements in Timeline

 Loading Video...

-In 2003, Alice Cooper received a star on the Hollywood Walk of Fame, recognizing his contributions to the music industry.
+In 2003, Alice Cooper was honored with a star on the Hollywood Walk of Fame.

-In May 2004, Alice Cooper was awarded an honorary doctoral degree from Grand Canyon University, recognizing his achievements and influence.
+In May 2004, Alice Cooper received an honorary doctoral degree from Grand Canyon University.

-June 2005: Induction into the Michigan Rock and Roll Legends Hall of Fame
+June 2005: Induction into Michigan Rock and Roll Legends Hall of Fame

-In June 2005, Alice Cooper was inducted into the Michigan Rock and Roll Legends Hall of Fame, honoring his legacy and impact on rock music.
+In June 2005, Alice Cooper was inducted into the Michigan Rock and Roll Legends Hall of Fame.

 May 2006: Key to the City of Alice, North Dakota

-In May 2006, Alice Cooper received the key to the city of Alice, North Dakota, a symbolic honor.
+In May 2006, Alice Cooper was given the key to the city of Alice, North Dakota.

 2007: Mojo Hero Award and Rock Immortal Award

-In 2007, Alice Cooper received the Mojo music magazine Hero Award and a Rock Immortal award at the Scream Awards, recognizing his contributions and impact on rock music.
+In 2007, Alice Cooper won the Mojo music magazine Hero Award and received a Rock Immortal award at the Scream Awards.

-In 2008, Alice Cooper received the Stevie Ray Vaughan Award at the MusiCares MAP Fund benefit concert in Los Angeles for his work in helping other addicts in the recovery process.
+In 2008, Alice Cooper received the Stevie Ray Vaughan Award at the MusiCares MAP Fund benefit concert in Los Angeles for his work in helping other addicts recover.

-December 15, 2010: Induction into the Rock and Roll Hall of Fame
+December 15, 2010: Rock and Roll Hall of Fame Induction Announcement

 On December 15, 2010, it was announced that Alice Cooper and his former band would be inducted into the Rock and Roll Hall of Fame.
-Cooper expressed his elation at the news.
+The induction ceremony would take place on March 14, 2011.

 March 14, 2011: Rock and Roll Hall of Fame Induction